arthurysong/SWriter/README.md

 # How to Format your MWriter Post for Medium

+_Notes can only be published to Medium once.
+If you want to edit your Medium article after it's been published, you can only do it on Medium.
+(Medium's Third party API doesn't allow for editing posts yet)._

 ## File Name

 The **title** of the MWriter note becomes the **name** of the file on Medium.